suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 Then Bob issues a MOQT Subscribe message to the relay for a FullTrackName (identified  by its TrackNamespace and TrackName) expressing his interest to receive media.
-Relay makes downstream subscription to Alice since the track namespace in the subscription matches the track namespace in the annoncement from Alice.
+Relay makes downstream subscription to Alice since the track namespace in the subscription matches the track namespace in the announcement from Alice.
 This is followed by Alice publishing media over the requested track, which is eventually forwarded to Bob via the Relay.